jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

 The following are specifically NOT aims of Shepherding:

-* Shepherding does not aim to be a decision making process, at least not in the way that the [RFC Process] aims to be
+* Shepherding does not aim to be a design or decision making process, at least not in the way that the [RFC Process] aims to be
 * Shepherding does not aim to prescribe what SHOULD be worked on.
 As open source projects are largely volunteer driven, it should provide a structure for people to contribute to things that matter to them.
 * Shepherding does not prescribe a strict implementation, but instead provides a framework that can be adapted to teams with different needs
-* Shepherding does not aim to be a general purpose management framework applicable to companies or non-volunteer projects
+* Shepherding does not aim to be a general purpose management or time tracking framework applicable to companies or non-volunteer projects

+## Shepherding By Example

+The following is a step-by-step guide to setting up Shepherding for a project.
+For a definition of the terms used here, see the [Important Concepts](#important-concepts) section below.

+### Step 0: Set up your project

+You need to answer the following items for your project:

+1. Who are the shepherds in your team?
+    * This could be all or a subset current contributors in your repository or organization
+2. What is tracked for each task?
+    * See below for an example template using a markdown file to maintain information about each task
+3. Where are tasks tracked?
+    * A folder with all tasks in your repo or a separate coordination repository is a great place to start, e.g. a `tasks/` folder in your repository, or a `tasks` repository in your organization
+    * Subfolders for each of the different task states can be useful for organization, e.g. `tasks/in-progress/` or `tasks/rejected/`
+4. How are tasks added, and how is the task state updated?
+    * Pull or Merge Requests can be useful for this.
+Contributors can open PRs to suggest tasks, receive feedback on their proposal, and solicit a shepherd
+    * Pull requests can also be used to update state, either changing information within the task, or moving the task from one state folder to another
+5. How can potential contributors solicit a shepherd?
+    * Is there a mailing list, chat room, or other venue used by shepherds?
+    * Is it acceptable for potential contributors to directly mention shepherds in the PRs proposing a task?
+6. Where and when is status of a task tracked?
+    * Does your team have a regular meeting that can be used to discuss all open tasks?
+    * How often does your team need to meet to discuss all open tasks, and what format should updates be presented in?
+7. What are the task states used by your project?
+    * For example, the following might be a good initial set of states:
+        * Proposal - A PR is open and feedback or a mentor is needed
+        * Active - Work is occuring actively on this task
+        * On Hold - Work is not active currently, but is expected to resume
+        * Rejected - Work is not expected to resume
+        * Completed - Work as finished on this task
+8. When and how does a task move from one state to another?
+What should happen when moving to each state

+For each of these questions, you should document the answers in a publicly accessible location, such as `CONTRIBUTING.md` in your repository.
+This becomes a central place to point potential contributors who are interested in getting involved.

+### Step 1: Proposing a Task

+### Step 2: Accepting a Task

+### Step 3: Status Updates

+### Step 4: Completing a Task

+### Step 5: Iterate

 ## Important Concepts